Help Center

 Reply to specific messages to keep discussions organized.

 Threads use a flat model — all replies appear at the same level under the parent message.
 There are no nested threads within threads, which keeps the discussion easy to follow.
+Inside a thread, every reply supports the same actions as a top-level message: react, pin, bookmark, edit your own replies, delete, and copy text.

 When to use threads